 - 10022 - Invalid argument.

 Some invalid argument was somehow supplied.
-In some instances, it also refers to the current state of the socket (e.g. socket is not listening).
+In some instances, it also refers to the socket's current state (e.g., the socket is not listening).
 Also, a firewall running on the host or client machine can be blocking transmission.

-Along with the errors listed above, there are several other socket errors that can possibly occur.
-If you are receiving a socket error code that is not listed above, please refer to the following MSDN site for a complete listing:phone or Live Chat.
+Along with the errors listed above, several other socket errors can occur.
+If you are receiving a socket error code that is not listed above, please refer to the following MSDN site for a complete listing: